Skip to main content

 Web Application Test Results

-Current limitations
+Current Limitations

 • Web App Tests are not supported over proxy networks that require NTLM authentication.

 • Web app tests must be created and recorded with Selenium IDE and should only contain the minimum steps required to complete the test.
 Generally, these are "click" and "type" commands.
-Advanced features such as variables, conditional statements, and multi-window selection are not supported and will not be accepted while uploading a .side file.
+Advanced features such as variables, conditional statements, and multi-window selection are not supported and will not be accepted when uploading a .side file.

 addSelection